 Did you know that bed bugs’ saliva contains a mild anesthetic?
 The saliva numbs the skin at the site of their bites.
 This is why they don’t wake us up when they bite us!

 Bed bugs get their name from the fact that they predominantly prey on their hosts at night.
 The reason for this is that they are attracted to the smell of exhaled carbon dioxide which is most prevalent while we’re sleeping.

-Female bed bugs can lay over 200 eggs in her lifetime, and can lay up to 7 eggs per day.
+Female bed bugs can lay over 200 eggs in their lifetime and can lay up to 7 eggs per day.
 That’s a lot of offspring!
-This is why it is imperative to seek professional help should you see anysigns of bed bugs.
+This is why it is imperative to seek professional help should you see any signs of bed bugs.

 Honey bees can travel up to 6 miles a day looking for food, though the average is closer to a mile a day.
 Flying an average of 15 miles per hour, these guys can cover a lot of ground!

-The average worker bee will only make 1/12thof a teaspoon of honey in their lifetime.
+The average worker bee will only make 1/12th of a teaspoon of honey in its lifetime.
 Remember, worker bees only live an average of 4 weeks in the summertime.
 Just think of how many bees it takes to produce a honey bear’s container worth of honey!

-We’ve all heard the phrase “like a chicken with their head cut off.”
+We’ve all heard the phrase “like a chicken with its head cut off.”
 Well, cockroaches can actually live without their heads for weeks!
-The only reason they eventually die is because they are unable to eat or drink.
+The only reason they eventually die is that they are unable to eat or drink.